February Half Term Events in Devon, Dorset and Somerset 2017

 The picture shows the beginners course!

 There is also a mini golf course and a cafe next door.
-Take a look at the Facebook page for more details.

 At both ends of Vivary Park there are playgrounds, the one by the cricket pitch is great.
 You can walk to it through the park from the high ropes plus there are ducks to feed and lots of space to run around.
 Overall a really nice park in Taunton.
 There is parking at either end of the park or in the multi story nearby.